RefurbishedCommodore/Other/SNES/GPM/SNSP-CPU-01/Ser. No. UP11370647/README.md

     <img src="Images/Dis_07.jpeg" alt="Description" width="700">
 </p>

 With the cartridge eject mechanism out of the way, the next step is to remove the first RF-shield (P2) and the cartridge port connector.
 The RF-shield is held to the PCB with four screws[^3], and the cartridge connector is held by two screws[^4].
 But now I notice something: The leftmost screw on the cartridge port connector is not fully fastened.
 Also, both the heads on these two Pozidriv screws are slightly damaged.
 Probably due to using a screwdriver of wrong size.
+This should not be much of a problem, but is something to investigate when troubleshooting.

 <p align="center">
     <img src="Images/Dis_08.jpeg" alt="Description" width="800">